DominikSzczesniak/web-tic-tac-toe/readme.md

 # Web Tic Tac Toe

 Web application of TicTacToe game between 2 players.

+Library part of TicTacToe can be found here: https://github.com/DominikSzczesniak/TicTacToe

+## General Information
 This part of the project is released as a web app that utilizes previously made by me external library.
-The idea of this application is to challenge myself to use a suboptimal dependency and deal with it as best as I can.
+The idea of this application is to challenge myself to use a suboptimal dependency that contains business rules and deal with the problems that arise as best as I can.

-Library part of TicTacToe can be found here: https://github.com/DominikSzczesniak/TicTacToe
+The project also served me as an opportunity to learn front-end technologies.

 ## Technologies Used
 - Java - version 17.0.5